Naval Diving Unit (Singapore)

 The Naval Diving Unit (NDU), also referred to as the Naval Divers, is the special forces formation of the Republic of Singapore Navy (RSN) responsible for conducting special operations from sea, air, and land.
 The formation is made up of six squadrons, specialising in explosive ordnance disposal, underwater demolition, maritime security operations, and combatant craft operations.

 History

+The first generation divers of the NDU.

 In 1959, the British Far East Fleet Clearance Diving Team (FECDT) established a base of operations at HMS Terror Camp, which is the current headquarters of the unit.
 When the Royal Navy left Singapore on 12 December 1971, the Singapore Armed Forces Diving Centre under the command of Major Robert Khoo was tasked by then Minister for Defence Goh Keng Swee to replace the FECDT.
-The centre was made up of a group of ten divers selected from over 200 volunteers from the ranks of the Singapore Maritime Command, the predecessor to the Republic of Singapore Navy (RSN).
+The center comprised a group of ten divers who successfully graduates out of 14 trainees Whoo took the course was selected from 200 volunteers drawn from the ranks of the Singapore Maritime Command, the precursor to the Republic of Singapore Navy (RSN).
 The divers were trained by Lieutenant Victor Rodrigues and were tasked with the maintenance of the Command's naval assets.
 The SAF Diving Centre became officially known as the Naval Diving Unit (NDU) in 1975.